standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 ## Scope

-This document provides a step-by-step guide from documenting a model, to generating an HL7 FHIR implementaiton guide (IG).
+This document provides a step-by-step guide to generate an HL7 FHIR implementation guide (IG) starting with documenting a model using CIMPL.

-If you're looking for a quick introduction to CIMPL and SHR-CLI environment setup, try the [Hello World Tutorial](cimpl6Tutorial_helloWorld.md).

-If you're looking for detailed guidance on CIMPL syntax, try the _[CIMPL6 Language Reference documentation](cimpl6LanguageReference.md)._

-Upon completion of this tutorial, you will be able to document a model based on FHIR resources or profiles and create an implementation guide.
+The details about how to accomplish each step are in the [CIMPL Language Reference Guide](cimpl6LanguageReference.md) and [CIMPL Tooling Reference Guide](cimpl6LanguageReference.md).

 ## Intended Audience